-Widespread species may well include Squacco and Black Herons, Western Cattle and Great Egret, African Openbill, Yellow-billed Stork, Glossy Ibis, White-faced Whistling Duck, Yellow-billed Kite, Namaqua Dove, African Palm Swift, Broad-billed Roller, the introduced Common Myna and Pied Crow.
+Widespread species may well include Squacco and Black Herons, Western Cattle and Great Egrets, African Openbill, Yellow-billed Stork, Glossy Ibis, White-faced Whistling Duck, Yellow-billed Kite, Namaqua Dove, African Palm Swift, Broad-billed Roller, Pied Crow and the introduced Common Myna.

-We are also likely to encounter such interesting birds as the Madagascar subspecies of Little Bittern, Dimorphic Egret, Humblot’s Heron, Madagascan Harrier-Hawk, White-throated Rail, Madagascan Jacana, Madagascan Green Pigeon, Red-capped and Crested Couas, Torotoroka Scops Owl, Madagascan Nightjar, Madagascan Kingfisher, Madagascan Hoopoe, the vocal Madagascan Swamp Warbler and Common Newtonia.
+We are also likely to encounter such interesting birds as the Madagascar subspecies of Little Bittern, Dimorphic Egret, Malagasy Pond Heron, Humblot’s Heron, Madagascan Harrier-Hawk, White-throated Rail, Madagascan Jacana, Madagascan Green Pigeon, Red-capped and Crested Couas, Torotoroka Scops Owl, Madagascan Nightjar, Malagasy Kingfisher, Madagascan Hoopoe, the vocal Madagascan Swamp Warbler and Common Newtonia.

-More widespread species we are likely to find at Lake Kinkony include Little Grebe, Reed (or Long-tailed Cormorant), African Darter, Black-crowned Night, Malagasy Pond, Striated, Purple and Grey Herons, African Spoonbill, Comb Duck, Red-billed Teal, African Swamphen, Common Moorhen, Black-winged Stilt, Common Greenshank, Common Sandpiper, Whiskered Tern,
+More widespread species we are likely to find at Lake Kinkony include Little Grebe, Reed (or Long-tailed) Cormorant, African Darter, Black-crowned Night, Striated, Purple and Grey Herons, African Spoonbill, Knob-billed Duck, Red-billed Teal, African Swamphen, Common Moorhen, Black-winged Stilt, Common Greenshank, Common Sandpiper and Whiskered Tern.

-Remote Madagascar: Day 4 After a final morning at Lac Kinkony we will make our way back to Majunga for an overnight stay.
+Madagascar with a Difference: Day 4 After a final morning at Lac Kinkony we will make our way back to Majunga for an overnight stay.
 En route, we will make a small detour to Katsepy lighthouse to see the delightful Crowned Sifaka.
 Providing ferry timings permit, we will visit an area where the rare and endangered endemic Bernier’s (or Madagascan) Teal can be found.

-Along the way we will stop at a wetland where we are likely to find come African Pygmy Goose and perhaps White-backed Duck and Allen’s Gallinule.
+Along the way, we will stop at a wetland where we are likely to find African Pygmy Goose and perhaps White-backed Duck and Allen’s Gallinule.

-Remote Madagascar: Day 7 The amazing rediscovery of this thought-to-be-extinct species has to be one of the most exciting ornithological moments of recent years.
+Madagascar with a Difference: Day 7 The amazing rediscovery of this thought-to-be-extinct species has to be one of the most exciting ornithological moments of recent years.
 A quirk of nature has left the Madagascan Pochard’s lake with no apparent commercial value (there are no fish and it is too steep for rice growing).
-However, now that Birdquest have helped to establish the local conservation body, the lake has a value as an ecotourism resource, and hopefully will be kept pristine.
+However, now that Birdquest has helped to establish the local conservation body, the lake has value as an ecotourism resource, and hopefully will be kept pristine.
 We should have little difficulty seeing this critically endangered species, and at this time of year, they may well have broods of small young.

 Whilst looking for the pochard, we should also find the increasingly rare Meller’s Duck and Madagascan Grebe, as well as Red-knobbed Coot.